TECHNICAL NOTE 1 METHODOLOGY

 CUT-OFFS FOR ABN UNITS

-Cut-offs for ABN units were originally established for the 2001-02 collection year, which was the first to incorporate BIT data from the ATO.
+11 Cut-offs for ABN units were originally established for the 2001-02 collection year, which was the first to incorporate BIT data from the ATO.
 More information about how the initial cut-offs were set is shown in Appendix 1: Survey Changes in the 2001-02 and 2002-03 issue of this publication.
+Turnover cut-offs have not changed from the initial year.

 - $0.5m applied for ANZSIC Group 152 and Class 1314